Under the Naturopathy Act, 2007

 - Putting an instrument, hand or finger beyond the anal verge but not beyond the rectal-sigmoidal junction.

-A naturopath can only perform these controlled acts if meeting the general requirements outlined on the About Controlled Acts
+A Member can only perform these controlled acts if they meet the general requirements outlined on the About Controlled Acts

-In addition, a naturopath may only perform these controlled acts to:
+a Member may only perform these controlled acts to:

 - Examine a patient in the course of an assessment or formulation of a naturopathic diagnosis.